yzslab/gaussian-splatting-lightning/README.md

 # Rishabh's Fork for Gaussian Splatting PyTorch Lightning Implementation
-Test

 * Used in 3DGS_Alignment project to scale and transform Gaussian splats.
 Sample commands to transform and scale Gaussian splats are as follows:
 * Run `apply_transform.py` to apply the transformation to the Gaussian splats.
 The transformation is applied to the Gaussian splats in the `input` directory and the transformed Gaussian splats are saved in the `output` directory.
-The transformations are defined by the files created by 3DGS_Alignment project.
+The transformations are defined by the files created by [3DGS_Alignment project](https://github.com/RishabhBajaj25/3DGS_Alignment).

 * <a href="#1-installation">Installation</a>